Cycling Route 44 East, Pennsylvania

 on the mountain.

-Enter the forest about ½ mile from start of climb.
+Enter the forest about one-half mile from start of climb.

-disappears in some spots.
-The pavement is in good condition and there are no sharp turns, which makes for a nice
+The road is two lanes and fairly wide, with a decent shoulder most of the way, although it does disappear in some spots.
+The pavement is in good condition and there are no sharp turns, which makes for a nice descent.

 There is some light traffic but the road feels safe, you aren't too crowded to the side when cars pass.